Ghostly Prison card art

 How often is Ghostly Prison drawn in a Commander game?

-What turn does Ghostly Prison usually get cast?
+What turn does Ghostly Prison usually land on the battlefield?

 Does casting Ghostly Prison actually improve your win rate?